20 of the Best Brunch Spots in Raleigh, N.C.

 Downtown Raleigh's first distillery and restaurant became a reality in 2021 thanks to the owners of Raleigh's beloved Trophy Brewing.
 Young Hearts offers a variety of liquors, tasty bites, a rooftop patio, event space and more.
 With a focus on ethically and locally sourced ingredients, Young Hearts provides guests with a mix of small plates, salads and larger entrees as well as several vegan and gluten-free options.
 The drink menu focuses on local producers and botanical-forward spirits to provide a sense of place and season in the Tar Heel State.

-When: Sat. and Sun. at 11am
+Hours: Saturday and Sunday at 11am

 Capital Club 16

 Located in the historic Capital Club Building in downtown Raleigh, Capital Club 16 offers scratch-made meals inspired by classic dishes and family recipes that make it a true locals' favorite.
-The menu—American combined with European/German influences—features seasonal and local ingredients, including specialty artisanal items like Schaller and Weber Gold Medal sausages and meats, and a variety of plates, sandwiches and bowls full of eggs, steak, bacon, home fries and more at brunch time (vegetarian options included too).
+The menu—American combined with European/German influences—features seasonal and local ingredients, including specialty artisanal items like Schaller and Weber Gold Medal sausages and meats, and a variety of plates, sandwiches and bowls full of eggs, steak, bacon, home fries and more at brunch time (vegetarian options included, too).

 Big Ed's City Market Restaurant